SNKRX’s post-release log

 The problem of difficulty is not something that only NL experienced, multiple streamers and multiple players have complained that the game is too difficult, but especially when it comes to streamers you can clearly see the frustration and how it leads to uninteresting content.
 So there’s this real question you can ask yourself which goes like “these people are making the game popular and they’re having a hard time and not having fun, maybe I should make the game easier?” and there’s this very real temptation to do this.
 But in my case I largely decided to not do it, partly because I don’t want to, but also partly because I literally can’t.

 One of the main problems this game has in its current state is that it’s really hard to balance it properly.
 Maybe this is due to my own lack of skill, after all this is only my second game.
-In any case, I mentioned this in the game’s first post.
-The game has a fundamental DPS/defense check issue which is exacerbated by the fact that you’re controlling multiple characters.
+But the game has a fundamental DPS/defense check issue which is exacerbated by the fact that you’re controlling multiple characters.
 What this means in essence is that it’s very hard to balance it in a way other than “you’re either passing the DPS/defense check or you’re not”.
 This problem leads to situations like this:

 Who is in the wrong here?
 Neither, they’re both right.
 The problem is that it’s entirely possible for the game to be too easy to some people and too hard for others because all that matters is passing the DPS/defense check, and if you do it will be easy, and if you don’t it will be hard.